matthew-towers/maxima-linalg/README.md

   list cod, otherwise false
 - `allInCod2(g, cod)` returns a number i such that g(i) is not an element of cod if such an i exists, otherwise 0.
+- `partitions(n, k)` returns the list of all partitions of n into at most k parts.
+- `rand_setpartition(n)` picks a set partition of 1..n at random.
+- `set_pn_as_table(p, n)` returns a LaTeX table with `n` rows and columns and an x in row i and column j iff i and j are related under the equivalence relation on 1..n corresponding to the set partition `p` of 1..n.

 ### Matrices and vectors